Nateay0/CMD-Text-Game/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A CMD adventure game that you can customize to make your own game but I of course I put a short pre-made gamr :smile:
+A CMD adventure game that you can customize to make your own game but I of course I put a short pre-made game :smile:

 ### Built With